gui3/fluidite/README.md

 ## principle
-*fluitité should be a markup language not as simple as markdown, but more permissive : you sould be able to write almost
+*fluidité should be a markup language not as simple as markdown, but more permissive : you sould be able to write almost